ayashkumarrao/Weather-application/README.md

 # Flask Weather App ☀️☔️

-This is a Flask (Python) application that auto-detects local weather based off of user's external IP address.
+This is a Flask (Python) application that detects weather details based on city name provide by user.

 ### Today's Weather Forecast for City.